mo--/mo--.github.io/_posts/2015-04-01-gitblit-working-with-tickets.markdown

 git rebase -i master
 {% endhighlight %}

-Choose your commits to squash, and eventualy fix you conflict -if there's some-
+Choose your commits to squash, and eventualy fix your conflict -if you have some-

 Once done push you change using: